 Participants will review a list of group agreements and consider how they might be used to support the development of young people’s social-awareness and interpersonal skills.

 Exploring Personal Competence

-Participants will read the Incident Poem and reflect on their own childhood memories through partner interviews to increase their awareness of how those experiences may be impacting their work with young people.
+Participants will read an excerpt from The Souls of Black Folk and then reflect on childhood memories through partner interviews to increase their awareness of how their experiences impact their work with young people.

 Participants will review the Focused Conversation tool as a method of asking questions that allows for multiple perspectives.

 Program Practice and Resource Sharing

 Participants will share and discuss the strategies identified, current practices, and resources for supporting youth in social-awareness and interpersonal skills.